fredydeltoro/Framer-Gloom/README.md

 ## Introduction

-A dark theme that has been designed with focus and clarity in mind while containing the characteristic Framer colors.
-By using many visual aids like specific selection highlighting and custom widget styling Framer Syntax helps you visualise and understand the structure of your code, even while editing the largest files.
+Framer Syntax is a dark, minimalist theme inspired by the Framer’s popular code editor.
+It supports coding languages like HTML, CSS, JS, React and JSON, giving you everything you need to build amazing products for the Web.

-With support for popular coding languages like HTML, CSS, Javascript and JSON you have everything you need to build amazing products for the web platform with flair and clarity.
+This particular theme contains the Syntax theme for use in Atom.
+Download the UI <a href="https://github.com/framer/syntax-atom-ui/">here</a>.

 ## Install